SIMCODES-ISU/CompMetalsAlex/docs/developer_guide.rst

 Developer Guide
 ===============

-This page details how to contribute to ComputationalModelingMetalAlex.
+This page details how to contribute to CompMetalsAlex.